http://thehealingtable.blogspot.com/

 May into June is the moon that holds the deep holiday of Pentecost (see Holy Spirit image above), or White (Whit) sunday.
 And after that feastday early this moon its kind of a quiet moon in a way.
 In fact, after Pentecost begins "Ordinary Time" (one of two ordinary time seasons of the liturgical year).
 And yet the ordinary as we know is deeply sacred, the sacred ordinary.
 In fact, june is the month for honoring the sacred hearts of Jesus and Mary.
 Though that jumps slightly ahead of this moon, as those two honoring days are tomarrow and the next day respectively.
 But still, all of june is kind of a "heart month" in general, being a traditional time for weddings.

-here: "There is an old song that has the line "Honey moon, keep a'shinin' in June" and the familiar term "honeymoon" comes from the song or is related to the same idea (June weddings, one would suppose).
+In fact, the word honeymoon is inspired by this moon, as one of the traditional names for this moon is the "honey moon".
+From here: "There is an old song that has the line "Honey moon, keep a'shinin' in June" and the familiar term "honeymoon" comes from the song or is related to the same idea (June weddings, one would suppose).
 But just exactly what is a "*honey* moon" anyway?"And one answer she got was "Brewers claims it is from the practice of the ancient Teutons of drinking honey-wine (hydromel) for thirty days (a moon) after marriage."
 That's all i could really find on this moon being the "honey moon".
 But i cant help but think of the Song of Solomon (4:11) connecting honey and love, "Thy lips, O my spouse, drop as the honeycomb: honey and milk are under thy tongue".
 This moon is also a time of themes of birth, the feast day for the visitation of Mary and Elizabeth was this moon.

 At any rate, i'd say this has been a "heart moon" for me in a sense.
 In the sense of trying to get closer to the heart of things.
 Near the moon's beginning i found out i had to move again (see other blog), and it got me longing so deeply for Alaska, the place my fiance and i hope to eventually settle.
 It doesnt look like we'll be moving there quite yet (though he is there half the year working, which makes the separation hard).
 But even though i may not be moving there yet, i was SO excited at the thought, ready to just drop everything and go.
 And i later realized that the excitement and draw was also for a deeper reason...

 All my life i've been drawn to the traditional inuit, and even more so to the pre inuit dorset culture, and to the original siberian cultures they all came from.
 There is a certain simplicity that happens when your natural world is more blended in tone, when your possesions are relatively few, when your art is on your everyday things, and when your needs are so at the surface.
 The important things become the hearth, warm arms, mates, children, meals, nature, prayer, dreams, the true magic of life.
-And most important of all, in all these things at the heart of them, is such a feeling that God truly is here, and truly must be heard and followed, an intensification of the feeling of this... such as i imagine was felt in the ice age (which according to biblical history happened after the great flood, see
+And most important of all, in all these things at the heart of them, is such a feeling that God truly is here, and truly must be heard and followed, an intensification of the feeling of this... such as i imagine was felt in the ice age (which according to biblical history happened after the great flood, see here).
+Of course these are ideals of these times and places, but our ideals of times and places do have impact, and do spring from somewhere.
+They mean something.

 Anyway, i suspect it is the ideals of the ice age and such that are underneath my lifelong draw to Alaska.
 And the longing is incredibly deep for these ice age ideals, for lack of a better phrase.
 The draw is also to something seemingly different but actually feeling connected to me...the archetype of the mythic Avalon.
 Avalon reminds me of some of the islands of lower Alaska/upper Canada, so there's that...but it more the feeling thats there, the "true magic" of a simple sacred life.
-I keep seeing the image of the "domestic monastory" as being kind of like Avalon in its softness and simplicity and depth (one guiding image of the feeling is
+I keep seeing the image of the "domestic monastory" as being kind of like Avalon in its softness and simplicity and depth (one guiding image of the feeling is here).
+And like those ice age sacred places too.
+Places where you can feel the warm heartbeat of things.

 When i couldnt move to Alaska i turned to the day to day living part of this, the trying to simplify more my life and environment where i am.
 And i cannot even express how deeply my body reacts with relief when i simplify.
 Its been a bit of an unspoken conflict there with my partner since he likes to collect and hold onto things and i like to only hold onto what is actually needed and actually personally precious and let the rest go--then what is left you can truly "keep" and care for, it "becomes real" to you rather than the clutter of lifeless things (see other blog).
 So that's what i've been doing this moon.
 But the deeper thing is that a solid decision has happened inside somehow.
 I believe in headship with all my heart, and that sure involves following.
 But i also believe in conviction--true conviction, not just a whim, and i think one can sense the difference becuase they dont come along very often and when they do something sits up and takes notice.

 And this simplicity thing for me is a true conviction.
 I know if i ignore this conviction i will be misearble and this will affect my loved ones too, so this inner decision around this has kind of "clicked" this moon.
 And its been like this huge weight of relief has fallen off my shoulders with this.
 I've spent so much of my life feeling strange that i like things pretty radically simple deep down (prefer a snowy white landscape to a riot of colors in bloom (visually anyway), prefer few possesions, dislike chit chat in conversations and knick knacks and clutter in houses, dislike "busyness" in life...or too many sounds or smells or bright colors, i prefer one thing at a time there ).
 Ive known this stuff was a true part of me, but ive still been wondering off and on in my life what must be wrong with me since many others cant understand these tendencies.
 But its really been clicking that this is just who i am--and we are created to be who we are with the natures we have for a reason.
-Ive realized that part of it is physical nature too, that i'm an
+Ive realized that part of it is physical nature too, that i'm an HSP, which means you have an extra sensitive nervous system that processes things around you differently than others and so you are easily overwhelmed by stimuli.

 Anyway, that real simplicty decision "clicking" somehow i am treasuring so much, so grateful for this moon.
 I know it wasnt my doing, it was a gift.
-And it is a
+And it is a bead in the necklace.

-Me has been doing, making little poems to express things.
+Which brings up the next step, turning this inward.
+It seems to be far easier for me to get rid of outer clutter than inner clutter.
+Not sure how that might heal.
+But as a start, ive become very drawn to something Me has been doing, making little poems to express things.
 Something about little poems feels really good to me, like a heartbeat.
 Simplicity to me means not spartanness but heart.
 Its not about doing without comfort and beauty but rather with doing without the distracting clutter that drowns out the heartbeat, the heart of things.

 Anyway, my inner de-cluttering needs healing with a capitol H and i'm drawn to the poems.
 So for the other co-in-see-dances i thought i'd put them in poem.
 (The details of these things are on the other blog)